 - Two nonvoting (2) members representing nongovernmental organization interests.

 Those appointed to represent non-commercial fishing seats following the 2019 public solicitation process are included in the Current DCTF Member List.

 The DCTF also includes nonvoting representatives from CDFW and California Sea Grant.
 Two nonvoting (2) members representing CDFW are appointed by CDFW.
 One nonvoting (1) representative of University of California Sea Grant is appointed by University of California Sea Grant.

 Upcoming DCTF meeting materials, or the most recent DCTF meeting materials, are listed below.
 All previous DCTF meetings and materials are archived here.

-- CDFW Presentation: Litigation Overview
+- CDFW Presentation: Overview of RAMP Regulations

 DCTF EXECUTIVE COMMITTEE MEETINGS